breezy-codes/computer-networks-guide/cisco/dhcp-guide-in-cisco.md

   </div>
 </div>

 The third video guides you through setting up a home network with multiple switches and a dedicated DHCP server.
 This scenario mimics a more complex real-world environment.

-### Follow these steps:
+### Follow these steps-

 1. Start by configuring the DHCP server:
     - Set the server's static IP address to `192.168.10.2` (the default gateway for switch 1)